Recovering from Addiction

 - Aftercare and ongoing support: Recovery is an ongoing process, and addiction recovery programs should provide aftercare and ongoing support to help people maintain sobriety and prevent relapse.
 This may include ongoing therapy, support group meetings, and regular check-ins with a healthcare provider.

-Contact Dr. Susan Pazak in Laguna Nigel today.
+Contact Orange County therapist Dr. Susan Pazak.
+Dr. Pazak specializes in therapy for addiction.
 Schedule a consultation to learn how she can help you discover and implement change to regain your life and achieve at your highest potential.